- Search The Registry

 - Creating Support

 - My Account

 Ruth Nita Barrow was born on this date in 1916.
 She was a Jamaican nurse, politician, and administrator.

 She was born in Barbados at Nesfield, St. Lucy, where she trained as a nurse, midwife, and health care administrator.
-She held a variety of nursing, public health and public administration jobs in Barbados and Jamaica in the 1940s and 1950s.
-Barrow made her contributions in several arenas, but her most prominent contributions were in nursing education and with the YWCA.
-She worked on the professional organization of nurses and the establishment of quality nursing education.
+She held a variety of nursing, public health, and public administration jobs in Barbados and Jamaica in the 1940s and 1950s.
+Barrow made her contributions in several areas, but her most prominent contributions were in nursing education and with the YWCA.
+She worked on the professional organization of nurses and established quality nursing education.